webcomics/dosage/doc/web/content/comics/SmackJeeves_QueerQueen.md

 </script>
 <table class="comicinfo">
 <tr>
 <th>Description</th><td>Queer Queen is a comedy shounen ai manga centred around Helium, a transvestite male student attending a boys' school, who falls in love with his own form-teacher.
 For this love is unrequited, he decides to ask out a fellow student to make his teacher jealous.
-Updated every Thursday.</td>
+Updated every Thursday, should be read from right to left.</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://queerqueen.smackjeeves.com/comics/">http://queerqueen.smackjeeves.com/comics/</a></td>